MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configuration-initial.md

        1. [Configure DeployR for use with Active Directory/LDAP or Azure Active Directory authentication](security-authentication.md).
 We highly recommend this approach to authentication.

-       1. [Enable HTTPS for DeployR](security-https.md) and install the necessary certificates.
+       1. [Configure SSL for DeployR](security-https.md) and install the necessary certificates.

        1. If provisioning DeployR on a cloud service, then you must also [create inbound security rules for port BLAH BLAH BLAH @@ in Azure](https://azure.microsoft.com/en-us/documentation/articles/virtual-machines-windows-classic-setup-endpoints/) or open the port through the AWS console.